We want to make it as simple as possible for you to understand what financial support is available to you and your child.

 - First, discuss your case with someone who can help you understand why the decision was made.

 - Please contact the relevant benefit's helpline.
 Call 732506 to discuss Severe Disability Benefit or Carer's Allowance claims.
-For Supplementary Benefit claims call 732508.
+For Income support claims call 732508.

-- An appeal has to be submitted in writing to the Clerk to the Social Insurance Tribunal at Sir Charles Frossard House within 28 days of the Administrator's decision (usually the date of the decision letter).
+- If you wish to make an appeal it has to be submitted in writing to the Clerk to the Social Insurance Tribunal at Sir Charles Frossard House within 28 days of the Administrator's decision (usually the date of the decision letter).

-- If you are working and claiming, your Supplementary Benefit may subsidise the cost of your childcare.
+- If you are working and claiming, your Income support may subsidise the cost of your childcare.
+To find out more information follow the link income support

-- It may be possible for your Supplementary Benefit to support you with some of your bills.
+- It may be possible for your Income support to help you with some of your bills.
 You should talk to your Visiting Officer about what you might be entitled to.
+This might include: medical costs, ambulance cover, dentistry, opticians fees, orthodontic treatment.
+Follow the link for more information income support

 Will my claim be reviewed?

-- Yes, at least once every year your claim to Supplementary Benefit will be reviewed to ensure you are still being paid at the correct rate.
+- Yes, at least once every year your claim for income support will be reviewed to ensure you are still being paid at the correct rate.

 - Review periods for Severe Disability Benefit and Carer's Allowance vary according to the circumstances of each individual case.